Madhu2511995/My_Portfolio/README.md

 * From the dataset we have to predict the Heart Disease after 10 years.
 * **'chi2'** has been used for Feature Selection.
 * After Feature Selection found that output depend on these columns **'sysBP'**,**'age'**,**'totChol'**,**'cigsPerDay'**,**'diaBP'**.
-* Then using flask for deployment the model.
+* Then used flask for deployment the model.

 ### [**Web App on Heroku**](https://heart-predication.herokuapp.com/)